HAONANTAO/HAONANTAO/README.md

 ![Typing SVG](https://readme-typing-svg.herokuapp.com?lines=Keep%20coding;&center=true&width=300&height=50&color=blue&vCenter=true&fontSize=25&fontColor=black&duration=3000&pause=500)

-🚀 Passionate about building scalable and high-performance web applications.
-With a Master’s in Information Technology from the University of Melbourne and a Bachelor’s in Computer Science from Monash University, I have a strong foundation in modern web development.
+🚀 I’m passionate about building scalable, high-performance web applications.
+With a Master’s in Information Technology from the University of Melbourne and a Bachelor’s in Computer Science from Monash University, I have a solid academic foundation and a strong focus on modern web technologies.

-💻 My expertise lies in the MERN stack (MongoDB, Express.js, React, Node.js), allowing me to craft efficient backends and dynamic, responsive frontends.
-I'm also proficient in TypeScript, JavaScript, HTML5, CSS3, and have hands-on experience with AWS, CI/CD pipelines, and agile development.
+💻 My core expertise lies in the MERN stack (MongoDB, Express.js, React, Node.js), which enables me to independently design and develop full-stack applications from scratch.
+I’m also highly proficient in TypeScript, JavaScript, HTML5, CSS3, and have hands-on experience with AWS, CI/CD pipelines, and agile development methodologies.

+📱 In addition to web development, I have independently developed a fully functional iOS mobile app using React Native, showcasing my ability to build cross-platform solutions and deliver seamless user experiences.

 🌍 As a permanent resident of Australia, I'm open to exciting development opportunities in Melbourne.
 Let's build something amazing together!

 📝 **Portfolio**: [aarontao.com](https://www.aarontao.com/)